ibm-cloud-docs/apiconnect/apic_troubleshoot.md

 # Troubleshooting
 {: #troubleshoot}

-Here are the answers to common troubleshooting questions about using {{site.data.keyword.apiconnect_long}} on {{site.data.keyword.Bluemix_short}}.
+Here are the answers to common troubleshooting questions about using {{site.data.keyword.apiconnect_long}} on {{site.data.keyword.Bluemix_notm}}.
 {:shortdesc}

-## Username and password required when adding the API Connect Bluemix service
+## Username and password required when adding the API Connect {{site.data.keyword.Bluemix_notm}} service

-After you add the 	 service to your {{site.data.keyword.Bluemix_short}} Dashboard, you are prompted for a username and password when you try to open it.
+After you add the service to your {{site.data.keyword.Bluemix_notm}} Dashboard, you are prompted for a username and password when you try to open it.

 ### Symptoms
 {: #ts_sym_usernamepw}

-Instead of accessing the {{site.data.keyword.Bluemix_short}} service directly when you open a new {{site.data.keyword.apiconnect_short}}, it requires you to log in to the API Manager.
+Instead of accessing the {{site.data.keyword.Bluemix_notm}} service directly when you open a new {{site.data.keyword.apiconnect_short}}, it requires you to log in to the API Manager.

 ### Cause
 {: #ts_cause_usernamepw}

-Your browser is set to block cookies, or the level is set to a more restricted level than {{site.data.keyword.apiconnect_short}} requires.
+Your browser is set to block cookies, or the level is set to a more restricted level than {{site.data.keyword.apiconnect_notm}} requires.

 ### Resolution
 {: #ts_res_usernamepw}

-Enable or increase the permission level of cookies in your browser settings until it opens the {{site.data.keyword.Bluemix_short}} service.
+Enable or increase the permission level of cookies in your browser settings until it opens the {{site.data.keyword.Bluemix_notm}} service.

 ## Unable to install the developer toolkit